Iasa-Global/btabok/pages/competency_model/financial_methods.md

 | **CITA -- Associate** | -   Learner will be able to compute and maintain a TBABC model of each process step or activity for which they are responsible
 | | -   Learner will be able to demonstrate how changes in the volume of activity for a process step or activity will affect either the capacity cost rate or capacity required
 | | -   Learner will be able to compute the level of excess (or short) capacity that currently exists for each process step or activity for which they are responsible
-| **CITA -- Specialist** | -   Learner will be able to compute the capacity cost rate and capacity required for an entire end-to-end process or business organization
+| **CITA -- Professional** | -   Learner will be able to compute the capacity cost rate and capacity required for an entire end-to-end process or business organization
 | | -   Learner will be able to analyze and explain the effects proposed changes might have on the capacity cost rate and/or capacity required for a business process or organization
-| **CITA -- Professional** | -   Learner will be able to establish and maintain a set of TDABC models for all end-to-end processes for the enterprise
+| **CITA -- Distinguished** | -   Learner will be able to establish and maintain a set of TDABC models for all end-to-end processes for the enterprise
 | | -   Learner will be able to create a TDABC model for any organization or business unit in the enterprise
 | | -   Learner will be able to predict where capacity problems are likely to arise as business volume changes
 | | -   Learner will be able to explain potential capacity problems to senior management